aws-samples/aws-incident-response-playbooks/playbooks/IRP-AgentCoreAuthorizationBypass.md

 **Step-by-step containment for this incident type:**

 1. **Force every Gateway back to `ENFORCE` mode.**
    This is the single most urgent action — it re-enables authorization on every affected Gateway.
-Because `UpdateGateway` is a PUT, you must fetch the current configuration first and pass back every required field with only the mode changed to `ENFORCE`.
-Omit optional fields (`--authorizer-configuration`, `--protocol-configuration`) entirely when the source config does not have them — do not pass literal `null`.
+Because `UpdateGateway` is a PUT, you must fetch the current configuration first and pass back every required field with only the mode changed to `ENFORCE`. **Re-pass any field the Gateway already has set — especially `--kms-key-arn`.** If the Gateway is encrypted with a customer-managed key and you omit `--kms-key-arn`, `UpdateGateway` fails with `ValidationException: KMS key cannot be updated for an existing gateway` (the API reads the omission as an attempt to change the key).
+Omit only fields the source config genuinely does not have — do not pass literal `null`.

    ```bash
    for GW in $(aws bedrock-agentcore-control list-gateways --query "items[].gatewayId" --output text); do